I know what you’re thinking...

 How Can I Save My Marriage?

-The best advice I could give to someone trying to save a marriage is to notice what patterns of negative events in their outside world trigger negative events in their "inside world."
+The best advice I could give to someone trying to save a marriage or fix a relationship problem is to notice what patterns of negative events in their outside world trigger negative events in their "inside world."

 Relational patterns often lead to unhappy marriages.
 I encourage you to become aware of these cycles.